Everything you need to know about Hull Fair

 Visitors travelling by car are encouraged to plan ahead after parking problems around the fairground in recent years.

-Last year, Hull City Council put up barriers in nearby streets to prevent drivers leaving cars on grass verges and central reservations.
+Hull City Council has put up cones and barriers in nearby streets and on grass verges to prevent drivers leaving cars on grass verges and central reservations.

-Enforcement officers were also seen ticketing cars parked on double yellow lines.
+Last year, enforcement officers were seen ticketing cars parked on double yellow lines.

-In addition, strict parking restrictions, external will be in place for 12 days, beginning on Wednesday 2 October, in streets close to the fairground.
+In addition, strict parking restrictions, external will be in place in streets close to the fairground.

 These include: Paisley Street, Lowther Street, Lonsdale Street, Sandringham Street, Granville Street, Perry Street, Ruskin Street, Arthur Street, Walliker Street and "Little" Anlaby Road (between Perry Street and the West Park gates).